namrita1201/spark-java/README.md

 # spark-java
-Project source code for to practise Apache Spark with Java.
+Project source code to practise Apache Spark with Java.